Would I Lie to You? (Charles & Eddie song): Impact and legacy

 NME ranked "Would I Lie to You?" number 23 on their list of "Singles of the Year" in December 1992.
 Its songwriters, Mick Leeson and Peter Vale, received the 1992 Ivor Novello award in the category for Best Song Musically and Lyrically.
 "Would I Lie to You?" was also awarded one of BMI's Pop Awards in 1994, honoring the songwriters, composers and music publishers of the song.
+In 2018, British house music DJ and producer Hot Since 82 (a.k.a.
+Daley Padley) ranked it among "The 10 Best Tracks to Open a Party", saying, "Gets me everytime, instant dancefloor moment and huge icebreaker for the shy ones!"